Hand-Tied Vs Machine-Weft Extensions

 Machine-weft extensions, unlike hand-tied extensions, are named for how they’re made rather than how they’re installed.

-These bundles of hair are almost always factory produced in a factory setting, and are sewn together using an industrial sewing machine.
-Each collection of hair is sewn onto a weft- and it’s this quality that makes the most striking difference between a machine-weft extension and a hand-tied.
+Each collection of hair is sewn onto a weft, and it’s this quality that makes the most striking difference between a machine-weft extension and a hand-tied one.

 Affordability

-This is likely the most defining area of difference for people interested in getting extensions done.
-It’s one of the pricier treatments that you can get done, and the cost can vary greatly depending on the method of installation and style of extension.
+It’s one of the pricier treatments available, and the cost can vary significantly depending on the installation method and the style of extension.

 Hand-Tied

-Due to the amount of intimate care in the production of hand-tied extensions, the cost per bundle is quite a bit more expensive than other styles.
-This type of treatment is definitely nothing short of an investment.
+Due to the extensive intimate care required in producing hand-tied extensions, the cost per bundle is significantly higher than for other styles.

-When you get hand-tied extensions done in a salon, it will usually cost you an average of $1500-$2000.
-This cost embodies the price of the extensions themselves, installation, and styling and cutting once the desired thickness and volume of the hair is established.
+This cost encompasses the price of the extensions themselves, installation, and styling and cutting, once the desired thickness and volume of the hair are established.

 Machine-Weft

 Since machine-wefts can be installed from home, you may not need to go to a salon to get them in (though we definitely recommend it).
-That being said, the cost can vary greatly- from $200 for just the extensions to upwards of $600+ for the hair and installation.

 Compatible Hair Types